 Five Ways to Take Advantage of Tucson in the Winter

-According to The Weather Channel many locations along the Canadian border and in New England went through a long stretch where temperatures barely managed to get out of the negatives.
-Meanwhile, places like South Carolina are seeing snow for the first time in decades and cities such as Philadelphia and New York City could see their first subzero temperatures since 1994.
+Many locations along the Canadian border and in New England went through a long stretch where temperatures barely managed to get out of the negatives in 2018, according to The Weather Channel.
+Meanwhile, places like South Carolina are seeing snow for the first time in decades and cities such as Philadelphia and New York City sometimes see first subzero temperatures.